updated

 If you are already in the country;

-Blessed to live in this amazing paradise, I must emphasise to Workawayers that this location IS REMOTE.
-This exchange is not for the 'luxury traveller', people scared of bugs and wildlife or anyone who needs babysitting.
-Please don't come here thinking it's your next holiday spot.
+This exchange isn't for the 'luxury traveller', people scared of bugs and wildlife or anyone who needs babysitting.

-But, If you are looking for an authentic off-grid experience, to reconnect with nature, enjoy a simple life and love water, you'll love it here!
+But, if you are looking for an authentic off-grid experience, to reconnect with nature, enjoy a simple life and love water, you'll love it here!
 Reach out if you can genuinely help with some of the above-mentioned tasks.

 Safe travels 🙏